Sam Cooke tunes

 The King Of Soul!

-During his short career, between just 1957 and 1963, Cooke managed twenty-nine top 40 hits.
-Started out with You Send Me reaching number #1 in the U.S. making Sam famous overnight.
+During his short career, between 1957 and 1963, Cooke managed twenty-nine top 40 hits.
+Starting with You Send Me reaching number #1 in the U.S. making Sam famous overnight.
 The B-side was a cover, of Gershwin’s Summertime – not a bad first release!

-1960, Sam release one of his best-known tunes, Wonderful World, a song that has been covered by many, but Sam’s original version is the one that’s stuck.
-The same year he also released Chain Gang, which has since been sampled 15 times, most notably in 2003 by 50 cent on his 50 Shot Ya.
+In 1960, Sam released one of his best-known tunes, Wonderful World, a song that has been covered by many, but Sam’s original version is the one that’s stuck.
+The same year he also released Chain Gang, which has since been sampled 15 times, most notably in 2003 by 50 Cent on his 50 Shot Ya.

 1961 he drops Cupid, 1962 Twistin’ The Night Away, and Bring It On Home To Me.

 All these tunes are sweet and innocent and in the 50s and early 60s, this is what was expected by singers.
-Then Bob Dylan comes along and releases Blowin’ In The Wind in 1962 and everyone realises that you can sing about something meaningful.
+Then Bob Dylan came along and released Blowin’ In The Wind in 1962 and everyone realizes that you can sing about something meaningful.

 Unfortunately, Sam was killed before A Change Is Gonna Come was released in 1964 on the album Ain’t That Good News (the title track being another Sam Cooke classic!) so he never got to see the immense effect the tune had on popular culture.